-ii.Write a C program to convert centigrade to Fahrenheit.
+ii.Write a C program to convert centigrade toFahrenheit.

-i.Write a C program to find maximum of given three numbers.

-ii.Write a C program to find the factorial of a positive integer.
+i.Write a C program to find maximum of given threenumbers. ii.Write a C program to find the factorial of a positiveinteger.

 - i.
-Write a C program to determine if the given number is a prime number or not. - ii.
+Write a C program to determine if the given number is a prime number ornot. - ii.
 A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
 Subsequent terms are found by adding the preceding two terms in the sequence.
-Write a C program to print the Fibonacci sequence up to nth term.
+Write a C program to print the Fibonacci sequence up to nthterm.

 - i.
-Write a C program to generate all the prime numbers between 1 and n, where n is a value supplied by the user using Sieve of Eratosthenes algorithm. - Write a C program to convert a positive integer to a roman numeral.
+Write a C program to generate all the prime numbers between 1 and n, where n is avalue supplied by the user using Sieve of Eratosthenesalgorithm. - ii.
+Write a C program to convert a positive integer to a roman numeral.
 Ex.
-11 is converted to XI.
+11 isconverted toXI.

-i.Write a C program to print the Pascal triangles pyramid
+i.Write a C program to print the Pascal trianglespyramid

-ii.Write a C program to calculate the following series
+ii.Write a C program to calculate the followingseries

 a) Sin(x)

 b) Cos(x)

-c) log(x)
+c)log(x)

-- i.Write a C program that reads two matrices and uses functions to perform the following: - a) Addition of two matrices b) Multiplication of two matrices - c) Transpose of a Matrix. - Define four pointer variables, one each of type char, short, int, float.
+i.Write a C program that reads two matrices and uses functions toperform the following:

+- a) Addition of two matrices b) Multiplication of two matricesc) Transpose of aMatrix. - Define four pointer variables, one each of type char, short, int, float.
 Fill these pointers by allocate memory of required size by calling malloc () function.
 Read data from the user and fill in the memory (allocated using malloc ()).
-Finally display the data i.
-Write a C program to read N students data (Rollo, Name, Marks1, Marks2, Marks3) and find the topper (Use array of structures and implement using functions).
+Finally display the data

+Write a C program to read N students data (Rollo, Name, Marks1, Marks2, Marks3) and find the topper (Use array of structures and implement usingfunctions).

 - i.
 Write a C program that reads 15 names each of up to 30 characters, stores them in an array and use an array of pointers to display them in ascending (ie. alphabetical) order. - Two's complement of a number is obtained by scanning it from right to left and complementing all the bits after the first appearance of a 1.
 Thus 2's complement of 11100 is 00100.
-Write a C program to find the 2's complement of a binary number.
+Write a C program to find the 2's complement of a binarynumber.

 - i.
-Write a C program to display the contents of a file to standard output device. - ii.
-Write a C program which copies one file to another, replacing all lowercase characters with their uppercase equivalents
+Write a C program to display the contents of a file to standard outputdevice. - ii.
+Write a C program which copies one file to another, replacing all lowercasecharacters with their uppercaseequivalents i.
+Write C programs for implementing the followingmethods a. a) BubbleSort b) Selection Sort c) BinarySearch

 - i.
 Write a C program that uses non-recursive functions to count the number of palindromes in a given string. - ii.
-Write a C program to replace a substring with another in a given line of text.
+Write a C program to replace a substring with another in a given line oftext.